THOMASELOVE/500-data/toy/README.md

 The entire example can be downloaded from the front page of the 500-data website.

-Here is the [R Markdown file](https://github.com/THOMASELOVE/500-data/blob/master/toy/toy_analysis.Rmd) including all code.
+Here is the [Quarto file](https://github.com/THOMASELOVE/500-data/blob/master/toy/toy_analysis.qmd) including all code.

-I've also placed an [HTML version on RPubs](https://rpubs.com/TELOVE/toy-500) at https://rpubs.com/TELOVE/toy-500, and you can download the R Markdown file from there, too (just click on the CODE box on the top right of the screen.)
+I've also placed an [HTML version on RPubs](https://rpubs.com/TELOVE/toy-500) at https://rpubs.com/TELOVE/toy-500, and you can download the R Markdown file from there, too (just click on the CODE box on the top right of the screen and select View Source.)

-- As compared to the recording from 2021 which served as [Class 04](https://github.com/THOMASELOVE/500-2022/tree/main/classes/class04), there are:
-    - small changes to fix the issues identified in that recording,
-    - renumbering of the sections to include the setup and data ingest,
-    - some changes necessitated by changes in the `cobalt` package,
-    - some correction of typographical errors,
-    - the use of the `toy` rather than `toy2021` data set (they are the same; just named differently)
-    - upgrades to a more recent version of R and RStudio.

 The `toy.csv` data file, in [raw, downloadable form](https://raw.githubusercontent.com/THOMASELOVE/500-data/master/toy/data/toy.csv).